BrandonAPacheco/ProbabilityAndAppliedStats/README.md

 The histogram from the beginning of the semester as well as the binomial & geometric class activity from Feb.
 23, are available in the CSV_Folder directory in CSV format.

-Formula sheet for the first half of the semester is in the Formula directory and its avaiable in word and pdf format.
+Formula sheet for the first half of the semester is in the Formula directory and its available in word and pdf format.